Skip to content

 This small sign stands on the corner of Cedar and S. Finley reminds us how things could have been very different in America if it wasn't for what happened here.

-This small sign stands on the corner of Colonial Drive and S. Finley Avenue reminds us how things could have been very different in America if it wasn’t for what happened here on December 13, 1776.
+This small sign, standing on the corner of Colonial Drive and S. Finley Avenue, reminds us how things could have been very different in America if it wasn’t for what happened here on December 13, 1776.
 In retrospect, the event changed America forever and is the top pick of historical moments in our local history.

-He was mounted on the guide’s horse, tied on both legs and arms, and with one of his aids who was mounted behind a dragoon, was hurried away at a furious speed towards Brunswick.
-About three hours later, after realizing no one was going to save him, he became sullen and very much dispirited.
-He said to his captors, admitting the weakness of the American army, and his own confidence in British strength and zeal, when roused, “The game is nearly at an end.”
+He was mounted on the guide’s horse, tied on both legs and arms and with one of his aides who was mounted behind a dragoon, he hurried away at a furious speed towards Brunswick.
+About three hours later, realizing no one would save him, he became sullen and dispirited.
+He said to his captors, admitting the weakness of the American army and his confidence in British strength and zeal, when roused, “The game is nearly at an end.”

 The infamous Widow White's Tavern of Basking Ridge keepsake is the first of its kind.
 The historic Widow White's Tavern forever changed the path of American History.
 Click Here to learn more about the historic day and about the tavern.
 Limited run.
 Click the image to view pre-ordering this limited run.

 The historic Widow White’s Tavern forever changed the path of American History.
-Click Here to learn more about the historic day and about the tavern.
+Click Here to learn more about the landmark day and the tavern.
 Limited availability – Click Here

 The history of Widow White's Tavern in Basking Ridge, New Jersey